 Eight local, national, and international artists and artist teams are implementing public artworks for the City of Pittsburgh's latest expansion of its Art in Parks program!
-These high-impact projects will be designed and installed on a staggered schedule through 2022 in the City’s five regional parks: Frick, Schenley, Emerald View, Riverview, and Highland.
+These high-impact projects are being designed and installed on a staggered schedule through 2023 in the City’s five regional parks: Frick, Schenley, Emerald View, Riverview, and Highland.

 Below you can find some information on each park, the artists, and the storytellers.